bitcoin-unlimited/BUwiki/wally/faq.md

-## Why should I use the Wally wallet?
+## Why should I use the Wally Wallet?

  - Very easy to use friendly human interface.
  - Useful everyday features such as multiple accounts and the splitting of bills.
  - Support of multiple local (fiat) currencies.
  - Wally's ground breaking "Identity" feature provides ultra secure logins and idenity information to supported sites on devices such as PCs, laptops, and tablets.

-## Can you give a SUMMARY OVERVIEW of the Wally wallet?
+## Can you give a SUMMARY OVERVIEW of the Wally Wallet?
 Yes.
 The Wally Wallet is a cryptocurrency wallet whose design center is ease of use, simplicity, and useful features.
 At this point in time, it supports bitcoin cash and also allows you to specify amounts in local currencies.
 Wally's main screen is used for 90% of what you do with a wallet: sending, receiving, and showing account balances.
 Wally offers multiple accounts, multiple local currencies, a unique "identity" feature that provides ultra secure logins and information to internet sites, and other helpful  features.

 ## What is mBCH?
 mBCH stands for milli-bitcoin cash.
 Each mBCH is one thousandth of a BCH.

+## How is my mBCH protected from theft?
+At this time, the Wally Wallet does not have it's own password.
+The password for your device protects Wally from bad actors accessing your wallet.
+If you keep significant funds in your wallet, it would be a good idea to not let anyone use your device that you wouldn't trust with your traditional paper currency physical wallet.
+Since Wally is designed for ease of use, it's protection level mirrors that of a physical wallet.

 ## Sending mBCH
 The first step in sending mBCH is obtaining the bitcoin cash address to which you want to send the mBCH.
 Using your email, messaging, or other means, obtain the recipient's bitcoin cash address and copy it into the clipboard of your device.
 Alternatively, you can use the QR scan symbol on the main screen of Wally to activate the camera on your device to scan in a recipient's address QR.
 The address will automatically be copied into the **SEND** section of your Wally Wallet.